 - Go to Windows Settings – Devices – Printers and Scanners.
-Uncheck the automatic printer assignment option described above and click the printer you want to set up as a default.
-Press Manage.
+Uncheck the Let Windows manage my default printer option;

 - On the next screen, press Set as default button to make this printer the default.

 Older Windows versions do not have the settings above.
+Do note that you can use the instruction below to set the default printer in any Windows 10 versions, as the latter keep the Classic Control panel for redundancy.
 If you run Windows 8 or Windows 7, set up the default printer in Windows by doing the following:

 - Open the Control Panel and go to the Devices and Printers section.